evaggian/bailedadom/bdd_guestlist/README.md

 python export_from_stripe.py <date> [<input_csv> <output_csv>]
 ```

-Replace <date> with the specific party date in YYYY-MM-DD format.
+Replace <date> with the specific party date in DD-MM-YYYY format.
 Optionally, provide <input_csv> as the path to your input CSV file and <output_csv> as the desired path for the output CSV file.

 ## Tests